SahanSJ/My-Online-Resume/README.md

 # My-Online-Resume
-# This is template, you can view it from here "https://github.com/ritaly/HTML-CSS-CV-demo.git"
+# This is a template that i found on github, you can view it from here "https://github.com/ritaly/HTML-CSS-CV-demo.git"